iotaledger/identity.rs/bindings/wasm/README.md

 const identity = require('@iota/identity-wasm/node')

 async function main() {

+    // The creation step generates a keypair, builds an identity
-    // Choose the Tangle network to publish on. const network = identity.Network.mainnet();
+    // and publishes it to the IOTA mainnet. const builder = new identity.AccountBuilder();
-    // const network = identity.Network.devnet();

-    // Generate a new Ed25519 KeyPair.
-    const key = new identity.KeyPair(identity.KeyType.Ed25519);
+    const account = await builder.createIdentity();

-    // Create a new DID Document using the KeyPair for the default VerificationMethod. const doc = new identity.Document(key, network.name());
+    // Retrieve the DID of the newly created identity. const did = account.did();

-    // Sign the DID Document with the private key. doc.signSelf(key, doc.defaultSigningMethod().id());
+    // Print the DID of the created Identity. console.log(did.toString())

-    // Create a default client instance for the network. const client = await identity.Client.fromConfig({network: network});

-    // Publish the DID Document to the IOTA Tangle. const receipt = await client.publishDocument(doc);
+    // Print the local state of the DID Document console.log(account.document());

-    // The message can be viewed at https://explorer.iota.org/<mainnet|devnet>/identity-resolver/<did>
-    const explorer = identity.ExplorerUrl.mainnet();
-    // const explorer = identity.ExplorerUrl.devnet(); // if using the devnet
-    console.log("Tangle Message Receipt:", receipt);
-    console.log("Tangle Explorer Url:", explorer.resolverUrl(doc.id()));
+    // Print the Explorer URL for the DID. console.log(`Explorer Url:`, identity.ExplorerUrl.mainnet().resolverUrl(did));
 }

 main()